blbadger/blbadger.github.io/clifford-attractor.md

 ### Semi-continuous mapping

 Say you want to
-at *dt* = 0.01, a smooth path along the vectors is made
+at *dt* = 0.01, a smooth path along the vectors is made.
+The path is 1D, and the attractor is a point (0D).
 ![clifford vectors image]({{https://blbadger.github.io}}clifford_attractor/semi_clifford_0.01t.png)

 at *dt* = 0.1